Bleron213/PdfApp/README.md

 * Open the solution in Visual Studio 2022
 * Start PdfApp.Rest project.
 If prompted for a dev certificate use a self-signed certificate
 * Alternatively, start the project using docker-compose

+## How To Test

+In the solution root, you can find a postman collection.
+Open it in Postman and you can send test requests.
+Alternatively, you can run Integration or Unit tests inside Visual Studio

 ## Credits